-Below the concern for family values, the actual political choices that older, white Americans have made apparently indicate something very different: they despise the young, because the young question all the values they have lived by.
+Below the concern for family values, the actual political choices that older, white Americans have made apparently indicate something very different, that they despise the young, because the young question all the values they have lived by.

-Here is another mystery: Images of Tea Party rallies reveal that among the old people are quite a few young people.
+Here is another mystery: Images of Tea Party rallies, Trump supporters and white supremacists reveal that among the old people are quite a few young people.

 To me, they embody two mythic themes.
 The first is the American identity in terms of the racialized Other.
 Practically everyone in these photos is white.
 The rallies are classic examples of white privilege.
 Just imagine how the Secret Service would have responded if those gun-toting, President-insulting rowdies had been black.

 The second theme returns us to Kronos and the patriarchs.
 We re-create our myths by passing them on to each new generation, who ritually re-enact them.

 I normally don’t try to analyze other people, but the concept of “identification with the aggressor” seems appropriate in this case.
 As Anna Freud observed, if a child introjects both rebuke and punishment and then regularly projects this same punishment on others, “then he is arrested at an intermediate stage in the development of the superego.”
 The literature of the Holocaust speaks of death camp inmates who were so traumatized that they willingly and brutally served their Nazi captors.
 In mythic terms, Kronos, the uninitiated, child-consuming father, is reborn yet again.